-Step 1 - Pick your time limit or choose the amount of rounds
+Step 1: Pick your time limit or choose the number of rounds

-Circuit training is all based around a set number of stations that you repeat until you're out of time.
-Ideally the workouts are around 10-45 minutes.
-So know how much time you have to workout because it will help you determine how many circuits you'll need to do and how hard you'll need to work.
+Circuit training is all based on a set number of stations that you repeat until you're out of time.
+Ideally, the workouts are around 10-45 minutes.
+So know how much time you have to work out because it will help you determine how many circuits you'll need to do and how hard you'll need to work.

 For example, if you only have 10 minutes to workout you can set up four stations, 30 seconds at each station, very minimal rest in between (15-30 secs), and repeat the circuit four times.

-Also keep in mind what you have in hand.
+Also, keep in mind what you have in hand and your training goals.
 If you're at the gym you'll have more equipment to work with (dumbbells, kettlebells, barbells), but if you're at home you might not.
 So pick an upper body exercise that you are capable of performing and ones that are going to be the most effective at targeting the muscle group you want to tone.

 Here are a few examples of upper body exercises you can do - for with or no equipment:

-Push ups: This exercise targets your pecs (chest), delts, triceps, core, quads, and hip flexors.
-This is a bodyweight exercise, no equipment required.
+- Push-ups: This exercise targets your pecs (chest), delts, triceps, core, quads, and hip flexors.
+This is a bodyweight exercise, no equipment is required.

 This will be exactly the same as picking your upper body exercise.
 You can change up the exercise each time through the circuit or keep them the same.
 Pick an exercise based on the equipment you have.